* This is the Professional Version. *

-E. coli O157:H7 and other STEC have a bovine reservoir, so outbreaks and sporadic cases typically occur after ingestion of undercooked beef (especially ground beef) or unpasteurized milk.
-Food or water contaminated with cow manure or raw ground beef can also transmit infection; in the 2011 European O104:H4 outbreak, infection was transmitted by contaminated raw bean sprouts.
-The organism can also be transmitted by the fecal-oral route, especially among infants in diapers (eg, via inadequately chlorinated children's wading pools).
+E. coli O 157:H7 and other STEC have a bovine reservoir.
+Infection can be transmitted via food or water contaminated with cow manure, as in the outbreaks and sporadic cases that typically occur after ingestion of undercooked beef (especially ground beef) or unpasteurized milk.
+In the 2011 European O104:H4 outbreak, infection was transmitted by contaminated raw bean sprouts.
+The organism can also be transmitted by the fecal-oral route, especially among infants in diapers (eg, via inadequately chlorinated children’s wading pools).

 After ingestion, E. coli O157:H7 and similar STEC serotypes produce high levels of various toxins in the large intestine; these toxins are closely related to the potent cytotoxins produced by Shigella dysenteriae type 1.
 These toxins appear to directly damage mucosal cells and vascular endothelial cells in the gut wall.
 If absorbed, they exert toxic effects on other vascular endothelia (eg, renal).

-About 5% of cases (mostly children < 5 yr and adults > 60 yr) are complicated by hemolytic-uremic syndrome (see Thrombotic Thrombocytopenic Purpura (TTP) and Hemolytic-Uremic Syndrome (HUS)), which typically develops in the 2nd wk of illness.
+About 5% of cases (mostly children < 5 yr and adults > 60 yr) are complicated by hemolytic-uremic syndrome, which typically develops in the 2nd wk of illness.
 Death may occur, especially in the elderly, with or without this complication.